uesteibar/neuron/README.md

 To make this process easier, you can do the following:

-Install `commitizen` and `cz-conventional-changelog` globally
+Install `commitizen` and `cz-conventional-changelog` globally:

 ```bash
 npm i -g commitizen cz-conventional-changelog
 ```

-Save `cz-conventional-changelog` as default
+Save `cz-conventional-changelog` as default:

 ```bash
 echo '{ "path": "cz-conventional-changelog" }' > ~/.czrc
 ```

-Instead of `git commit`, you can now run
+Instead of `git commit`, you can now run:

 ```
 git cz
 ```

 and follow the instructions to generate the commit message.

+## Copyright and License

+Copyright (c) 2017 Unai Esteibar

+This software is released under the [Internet Systems Consortium License](./LICENSE.md).